Ivan the Terrible and His Son Ivan: Symbolic scope

 For Repin and his contemporaries, the painting's first symbolic function is to express the existence of violence and moral rejection, which must be the object.
 According to Ivan Kramskoi; "it seems that a human being, after having carefully looked at this painting, even if only once, will be forever protected from the wild beast he has, as they say, in him".

 The representation of the aftermath of the father's altercation with his son is a historical episode and illustrates a person's "eternal" capacity to physically harm their neighbour.
-The painting can be understood as a pictorial parable of the phrase "you shall not kill".
+The painting can be understood as a pictorial parable of the commandment "Thou shalt not kill".

-The picture also seemed to approach a more-particularly religious inspiration, showing "Christian love and forgiveness" can repair crime, even infanticide.
+The picture also seemed to approach a more-particularly religious inspiration, showing "Christian love and forgiveness" can repair crime, even filicide.
 The tsarevich's gesture and face are "almost like that of an icon", the tear that runs down the wing of his nose seem to depict forgiveness.
 The similarity of the gesture of Ivan the Terrible's right arm with those of the figures in the two Rembrandt paintings also aligns with this position.